StoneStepsInc/StoneStepsWebalizer/README.md

     included or excluded.
 The include filter takes precedence over the exclude filter.

-    Unlike other include/ignore filters, non-wildcard Include-
+    Unlike other include/ignore filters, non-wildcard `IncludeSearchArg`
-    and ExcludeSearchArg values are not treated as sub-strings and must match search argument names exactly in order for the corresponding filter to be activated.
+    and `ExcludeSearchArg` values are not treated as sub-strings and must match search argument names exactly in order for the corresponding filter to be activated.